Haroldov/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 * Its downtime it's not good since there is only one server, it has to be down while the software is updated.

 * Cannot scale if too much incoming traffic due to the implementation of just one server.

+# 1. Distributed web infrastructure

+*

+* `Round Robin`: It assigns connection to a server going through each one until there are no more connections to assign.

+* This `LB` enables Active-Active setup because of both servers are running.
+On the other hand, in a Active-Passive setup only one server is running and the other one is waiting for a failure.

+* A database Primary-Replica cluster works in the way that the replicas are only allowed to read and if they want to write the have to communicate with the primary node.

+* The difference between a primary node and a replica node is that the replica can't write, only read.
+On the other hand, the primary node can do both.

+### Issues with this infrastructure:

+* The `Load Balancer` is the `SPOF` here.
+Because in case of `LB` failure the whole system will be down.

+* This system has security issues.
+This means as there is no `firewall` anyone can have access directly to the servers.
+Moreover, it is not used the `HTTPS` protocol so the information is not encrypted.

+* This system has not monitoring.
+Hence, it cannot be applied for example a dynamic round robin, or there is no record of the QPS, the time taken to access the site, etc.

+This one has a special meaning because it assigns one or more connections immediately depending on real time monitoring.
+This depends on the current number of connections per node or the fastes node response time.